43615/adc-lang/MANUAL.md

 # Macros

-Strings can be executed with the `x` command, which has several overloaded modes:
+Strings containing ADC commands are called macros, to differentiate them from data strings.
+They can be executed with the `x` command, which has several overloaded modes:
-- `SMa x` simply executes string *a* as a series of ADC commands.
+- `SMa x` simply executes macro *a*.
+  - Execution of nested macros is performed pseudorecursively using a call stack in heap memory.
+Nesting depth is practically unlimited, tail calls are optimized.
 - `SMa NNb x` executes *a* *b* times.
 - `SMa Bb x` executes *a* once for every `T` bit in *b*.
 - If the arguments are arrays, their contents are executed analogously, first element first.
-The array is effectively reversed and appended to the call stack, which also necessarily flattens nested arrays. *a* must only contain strings, *b* (if used) can't contain any strings.
+The arrays are effectively flattened and appended to the call stack in reverse order. *a* must only contain macros, *b* (if used) can't contain any strings.
 For the dyadic form, the array lengths and nesting topologies must match exactly (as [usual](#array-polymorphism)).

+## Multithreading

+Macro execution may also be delegated to a separate thread.
+Child threads are attached to [registers](#registers) in the parent thread and operate on their own `State`, the main stack of which is pushed to the register when complete.
+- `SMa X⒭`/`Sma NNb X⒭`/`SMa Bb X⒭` execute macros in a thread, syntax identical to `x`.
+The child starts with a blank `State`, or a copy of the parent's if prefixed with `` ` ``.
+- `j⒭` waits for the thread to finish, either by exhausting its commands or quitting.
+Then, the contents of the child's main stack are pushed to the register.
+- `` `j⒭ `` kills the thread.
+The child interpreter polls the kill signal when parsing commands or sleeping with `w`.
+Also pushes the stack to the register.
+- `J⒭ -> BBz` returns `T` if the thread is finished and can be joined immediately.
+- Threads are assigned names when spawned.
+The name is an empty string for the main thread, and the handle register's index is appended to it for (grand-)child threads, using register pointer syntax with the best-fitting format (like `123.45: @6: [string if UTF-8]: `).
+This is prefixed to error messages and may be retrieved for manual use with `_th -> Sz`.
+- [OS commands](#os-commands) are disabled in child threads to prevent data races, corruption of OS resources, and being unkillable while running child processes.
+[IO streams](#input-and-output) are safely shared using a mutex (note that `?` is a blocking operation).

 # Other commands

-- `p` prints the top-of-stack value, leaving it unchanged.
-- `Xa P` pops and prints the top-of-stack.
-- `` `p ``/`` `P `` prints without a newline.
-- `fp`/`fP` prints the whole stack line-by-line, keeping/removing the contents.
-The top value is printed first, prefix `` ` `` to reverse.
-- `"` toggles string mode for these printing commands.
-Output is written to a string buffer instead of stdout, the closing `"` pushes the string to the stack.
-- `Xa z -> NZz` converts a value into its type discriminant:
-  - Scalars: Boolean is `` `1 ``, number is `` `2 ``, string is `` `3 ``.
+- `Xa z -> NZz` converts a value into its type discriminant: Boolean is `` `1 ``, number is `` `2 ``, string is `` `3 ``.
-  - Arrays: Length of the array.
-- `fz -> NNz` returns the current depth of the stack (also considered an array).
-- `(Xa) Z -> (NZz)` converts an entire array to discriminants, keeping its nesting layout.
+- `NNa w` waits for *a* nanoseconds.
+The actual time may be different depending on platform/scheduling details.
+- `NNa N -> NNz` generates a random natural number below *a* with a uniform distribution.
+RNG is seeded from [an OS source](https://docs.rs/getrandom/latest/getrandom/index.html#supported-targets) on demand and remains for one interpreter instance.
+Still available in [restricted mode](#os-commands).
+  - `` NZa `N `` seeds the RNG with *a* if positive, taking the lowest 256 bits.
+If *a* is `` `1 ``, it's seeded from the OS again.
 - `q` quits the ADC interpreter.
 If the [register pointer](#registers) is set, the lowest byte of its integer part is returned as the exit code.
   - `` `q `` is a "hard" quit, which may be handled differently.
   - **CLI:** Soft quit ends the current `-i`/`-e`/`-f` invocation, the exit code is updated by each `q` and returned at the very end.
 Hard quit exits the process immediately using its exit code, discarding any following instruction flags.
 - `NPa Q` breaks *a* levels of nested macro execution. `1Q` ends the macro it's in (mostly useless), `2Q` breaks the macro that called it, and so on.
+- `_trim` optimizes the interpreter's memory usage by reallocating everything to fit the current contents, leaving them unchanged.
+Use after large operations.
+- `_clall` clears the entire current state.

+## OS commands

-There are some commands that interact with the OS, which may be disabled with "restricted mode" (**CLI:** `-r` flag).
+There are some commands that interact with the OS running the interpreter.
+To protect against untrusted input, these may be disabled with "restricted mode" (**CLI:** `-r` flag), the `_restrict` command (one-way), or by building the crate with the `no_os` feature enabled.
-- gleeb
-- zorp
-- etc
+- `_sysarch -> Sz` returns the CPU architecture of the running system.
+- `_sysfamily -> Sz` returns the OS family of the running system.
+- `_sysos -> Sz` returns the OS name of the running system.
+- `Sa _save` saves the current state to a file specified by a path in *a*.
+State files are just ADC scripts that follow a special format.
+- `Sa _load` loads state file *a* if it's valid, overwriting the current state.
+- `Sa Sb _write` writes *a* to file *b*, creating/overwriting it if necessary.
+- `Sa Sb _append` appends *a* at the end of file *b*, creating it if necessary.
+- `Sa _read -> Sz` reads file *a* into a string.
 - TODO